dseyler/biv-me/README.md

 **If you did not configure the preprocessing in Steps 4 and 5 of the installation, you will not be able to run preprocessing**.
 If so, make sure to set *preprocessing=False* in the config file before running.
 If you turn off preprocessing, running `src/bivme/main.py` will carry out fitting only on the example GPFiles in `example/guidepoints/default`.

 #### **Sample output**
 Example biv-me models for *patient1* have been already fitted, and can be found in `example/fitted-models/default`.
-These are provided in .txt, .vtk, and obj formats.
+These are provided in .txt, .vtk, and .obj formats.
 The first frame of the fitted models in .vtk format is visualised below using [Paraview](https://www.paraview.org/).
 Your fitted models should ideally look something like this.

 ![Model4ch](images/Model1.png)